elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/Last Sermon Dossier.md

 This project has two distinct targets.
 All materials must be crafted to speak to both simultaneously (the "Dual-Key" strategy).

 **2.1 Primary Audience: "The Curious Outsider" (Non-Muslim)**
 *   **Demographics:** Educated, rational, likely consumes news from mainstream Western or secular Indian sources.
-May be spiritual but not religious, agnostic, or from another faith tradition.
+May be spiritual and/or may or may not be religious, agnostic, or from another faith tradition.
 *   **Psychographics:** Intellectually curious but skeptical of organized religion.
 Values human rights, social justice, logic, and evidence.
-*   **Primary Barrier:** Views the Prophet Muhammad through a distorted lens of media headlines (terrorism, intolerance, misogyny).
+*   **Primary Barrier:** Views the Prophet Muhammad through a distorted lens of media headlines (terrorism, intolerance, misogyny, war, etc).
 Assumes religious texts are archaic and irrelevant.
 *   **Hook:** The promise of a rational, historical exploration of a "visionary leader's" solutions to modern problems.

 **2.2 Secondary Audience: "The Secular Insider" (Secularly-Educated Muslim)**